 End of October 2017 I traveled to Greece on invitation of Tourism Greece to explore Lesbos Island.
 It was my first time traveling to this magical 'island-hopping-heaven' country.
-Greece was listed as country number 81 when I visited the first time (now almost 100 at the end of 2018) on my long list of visited country.
+Greece was listed as country number 81 when I visited the first time (now almost 100 at the end of 2018) on my long list of visited countries.
 I was happy to finally make it here and discovered Athens, a couple other places around and of course the Northern Aegean Islands.
 Read more about that in my Lesbos Island Guide.

 As I am traveling continuously around the world now for 5 years I don’t have a fixed mobile contract but I buy a prepaid sim card everywhere I go.
 The first thing I do when I come to a new country is to check out all the options, compare the prices and come with a conclusion.
 I did the enquiry for you to help you choose the best Greece sim card for you.
 If you ask me what is the best way to get internet abroad I would say buying a local sim card.